tamimeur/DNAlearn/README.md

 ## Usage
 DNAlearn requires an input xlsx file of DNA sequencing data with the following structure:

+Example:
 | Sequences     | Output        |
 | ------------- |:-------------:|
 | actgactg ...  | 3 |
 | actgactg ...  | 5      |

+To generate a new model using the command line interface:
+	DNAlearn input.xlsx

+To retrain a previously generated model using the command line interface:
+	DNAlearn input.xlsx -m model.h5